Best Tips for Submitting a Diversity Scholarship Application

 Understand Your Diversity Statement

 In many cases, there is a prompt for your diversity essay.
-It gives you a direction for your essay.
-Your application might be rejected if you fail to stick with the diversity statement.
+It gives you direction for your essay.
+Your application might be rejected if you fail to adhere to the diversity statement.

 ADVERTISEMENT

-Re-read the statement at least ten times and understand the theme of it.
+Please reread the statement at least ten times to understand its theme.
 For example, here is a prompt from the University of Oklahoma.

-“The University of Oklahoma is the home of a vibrant, diverse, and compassionate University community that is often referred to as ‘the OU family’.
-Please describe your cultural and community service activities and why you chose to participate in them”.
+“The University of Oklahoma is home to a vibrant, diverse, and compassionate University community often called ‘the OU family’.
+Please describe your cultural and community service activities and why you participated in them.”

-Here the theme is cultural and community service activities.
-Your essay should be addressing this theme, and shouldn’t be talking about how you are from a minority community.
+Here, the theme is cultural and community service activities.
+Your essay should address this theme and not discuss your being from a minority community.

 Focus On The “Why”

-When you are writing your diversity statement, what diversity you bring is important.
-But, it is not as important as why it matters.
+What diversity you bring is important when writing your diversity statement.
+But it is not as important as why it matters.

-So, rather than focusing on your diverse background, focus on how it shaped you as a person.
-And, how that is going to benefit the university and the student community.
+So, rather than focusing on your diverse background, focus on how it shaped you as a person and how that will benefit the university and the student community.

 Tell A Story

-Write it in a way that is easy to read and has a flow of a story to it.
+Write it in a way that is easy to read and has a story flow to it.
 Tell them what sets you apart from others.
 Make sure the beginning of the essay is catchy.

 If you can’t write a good hook with your story itself, try using a quote or a saying relevant to your story as the first line.
 And, if you can’t figure out how to do it, follow this flow.